-Settings: In Year 9 students have been set in colleges with five sets in each college.
-In Year 10 they will be set in year halves of nine sets.
+Settings: In Year 9 students have been set in year halves with nine sets in each year half.
 Students will take a test at the end of Year 9 which, together with other evidence from their teacher, will be used to place them in an appropriate set for Year 10.
 We continue to review setting throughout Year 10.